-Day 24: Yangtze River Cruise - Shanghai
+Day 22: Yangtze River Cruise - Zhangjiajie

 Visit the Three Gorges Dam, the largest hydroelectric dam in the world.
 Disembark the ship and drive approximately 45-minutes through the surrounding areas (the coach is not permitted to stop for photos) to the viewing area above the ship locks where you can truly appreciate the scale of this hydroelectric project.
 There is a small museum and a lookout point here.
 The sightseeing will involve around 1 hour on foot.
-Later, transfer to Yichang and board your bullet train to the cosmopolitan Shanghai, the train will take approximately 7 hours.